 It is unbelievable, the government taking a contract from a Beninese… It was a normal tender and he bid and won, and the contract was signed with the government.
 But when France came in, the government cancelled it outright and gave it to the French group Bolloré.

-A senior Benin Business Association official complained:

-Look at what is happening to our compatriot Samuel Dossou [the businessman who won the above railway tender] … Why is it that only Beninese are treated that way?
-Why not the foreigners [i.e. the French]?
-This is because the foreigners can harm them [i.e. the political officials].
-We [Beninese businessmen] don't have the capacity to harm them, so they abuse us.

 No government documents or accounts on what Bolloré paid to control Benin’s port were accessible.
 Enquiries to TAD officials brought responses like, ‘I don’t know’, ‘we don't have the information’ – (the TAD accounts for all government receipts and payments, except for debt instruments).
-This tallies with allegations by former French political officials, neo-colonial researchers, and documentary makers that unofficial financial transactions between African and French political leaders and multinationals go untracked (Verschave, 1998; Benquet, 2010; Pesnot, 2011).
+This tallies with allegations by former French political officials, researchers, and documentary makers that unofficial financial transactions between African and French political leaders and multinationals go untracked (Verschave, 1998; Benquet, 2010; Pesnot, 2011).

-Civil society efforts to remedy this were limited due to their lack of technical accounting knowledge.
+Civil society efforts to remedy this were limited due to their lack of accounting expertise.
 Donor support for civil society involvement appeared limited at best.
-‘We don’t get it [i.e. donor support]’ [NGO official], which enables political infiltration of civil society organisations and allows politicians’ use of good governance accounting reforms to persecute dissidents to go unchecked.
+‘We don’t get it [i.e. donor support]’ [NGO official].
+This enables political infiltration of civil society organisations and politicians’ use of good governance accounting reforms to persecute dissidents to go unchecked.
 Officials explained how: ‘The [President] sends in the IGE because the unions’ members want to go on strike’ [Government auditor].
-‘We’ve got the impression that it has become a machinery to terrorise the opposition or heads of companies that, perhaps, belong to the opposition’ [Governance NGO official].
 Political infiltration of civil society organisations is illustrated in ELAN (like an NGO).
 Its campaign helped prevent late President Mathieu Kérékou to revise the Constitution to enable him to stand for a third term.
 However, popular support for ELAN faded when it was discovered a politician, Yayi Boni, was behind their activities.
 When elected as President, he appointed ELAN’s head as a Minister, and ELAN’s objective to secure improved democracy and governance changed to fighting poverty alleviation, education and women’s emancipation but its interest in government accountability and governance resumed when its former head was dismissed from government.

-Trade unions have brought regime changes (Gisselquist, 2008; Nwajiaku, 1994) but they do not campaign for better government accounting.
+Trade unions have wrought regime changes (Gisselquist, 2008; Nwajiaku, 1994) but they do not campaign for better government accounting.
 A union leader explained:

 The responsibility to bring the government to account does not primarily rest with the union.
 It rests first with MPs because they are the democratic representatives of the citizens… It’s because we know that government resources are openly expropriated that each union organisation demands salary increases… Otherwise our pressure doesn’t often go in those directions.
 It may happen [in the future] because if we look at the union leaders who are there now, one has to be effectively specialised in the area [i.e. accounting] to know what it can yield. … Because we are not equipped technically in accounting we haven’t gone into the area.